-Please send a letter to the UNH Prosecutor’s office advising us of the conflict, and they will contact you to see if there is a better date/time for the Hearing to be scheduled.
+Please either call the UNH Police Department at 603-862-1427 to speak with the Prosecutor, or send an email to the UNH Prosecutor’s office advising us of the conflict, and they will contact you to provide an alternate date/time for the Hearing to be scheduled.
 During those discussions, a decision will be made as to who makes the request.
 This Department will try to be as understanding as possible with regard to academic conflicts which arise.

-Will I be sanctioned by the UNH Office of Conduct & Mediation in addition to being prosecuted in Court?
+Will I be sanctioned by the UNH Office of Community Standards in addition to being prosecuted in Court?

 What if I have been charged with an offense barring me from the UNH Campus and/or ordering me to have no contact with persons on campus?